AW1534/GuessTheSong/README.md

 But usually i dont code in python without a framework (discord.py). maybe I'll rewrite this in node.js

+Also, please dont run this in IDLE.
+I know it will be difficult on the school computers but it wont operate as intended in IDLE

 # Requirements
 - Python 3 (Python 3.10 was used to create this)
 - windows, mac, or any linux distro that supports the `cls` command